how to make a person

 the terminal shows AssertionError

-the factory function returns a dictionary with None as the value for sex and the test expects 'M'
+the factory function returns a dictionary with a value of None for sex and the test expects 'M'

-• I add a default value for sex in person.py
+• I change the default value for sex in the factory function in person.py

 4def factory(